 California wants judge to classify Uber, Lyft drivers as employees

 California plans to ask a state court judge to force Uber Technologies Inc and Lyft Inc to classify their ride-hail drivers as employees rather than contractors, ratcheting up the tension over a new gig worker law.
-Shares of both companies fell about 7%.
-A hearing for the matter was set for August 6.
+Shares of both companies fell nearly 8%.
+A hearing for the matter was set for Aug.
+6.

+The fight is one of the biggest clashes over the future of the so-called "gig economy" of workers, typically for delivery and other app-based services.
+California is Uber's and Lyft's biggest U.S. market.
+In January, California implemented a law making it tougher for companies to classify workers as contractors rather than employees.
+The contractor designation is essential to Uber and Lyft, who are exempted from paying drivers overtime, healthcare, unemployment and workers' compensation.

+The court fight also comes as the coronavirus has shut down much of the ride-hailing companies' business and gig workers for the first time were able to receive taxpayer-sponsored unemployment benefits under a federal pandemic relief bill.
+In a filing in the Superior Court of California in San Francisco on Wednesday, lawyers for California Attorney General Xavier Becerra said their office on Thursday will file a request for a preliminary injunction, which would force the change in status if approved by a judge.

 - READ MORE ON: